wahyd4/knowledge/categories/interviews/interview.md

 * Keep interation with interviewers, and ask if the answer is good enough, do you want me to dive deeper?

+## Live coding

+### Steps

+* Clarify the inputs and outputs
+* Briefly write overall steps
+* I will always write a test case before implementing it
+* Calculate the Algorithm complexity, O(n)
+* Keep talking to the intreviewer and keep interactions

 ## resources

 - [https://github.com/kdn251/interviews](https://github.com/kdn251/interviews)